Saint Nonnus

-Nonnus (Νόννος, Nónnos) was legendary 4th- or 5th-century (Note: It is conventional to date Nonnus and Pelagia to the 5th century—Bunson & al. date his death to c.
+Nonnus (Νόννος, Nónnos, born c.
+4th century AD - died c.
+471 AD) was legendary 4th- or 5th-century (Note: It is conventional to date Nonnus and Pelagia to the 5th century—Bunson & al. date his death to c.
 AD 458—but a form of the story was already appearing in John Chrysostom's sermons in Antioch in 390 so, to the extent that the story reflects historical events, its figures date to the late 4th century.)
 Christian saint, said to have been an Egyptian monk who became a bishop in Syria and was responsible for the conversion of St Pelagia the harlot during one of the Synods of Antioch.
 His feast day is observed on November 10.

 Name

 The name Nonnus was a Levantine one, with eight of the nine Nonni listed in the Acts of the councils of Chalcedon and Ephesus from that area.
 Some claim it to be a latinization or hellenization of an Egyptian title equivalent to "saint".